 Injectable analgesics, or pain relievers, currently available in the U.S. include opioids, such as morphine and meperdine, and ketorolac, a non-steroidal anti-inflammatory drug, or NSAID.
-According to IMS Health Inc., or IMS Health, opioids accounted for over 90% of injectable analgesic market volume in 2007 with approximately 427 million units sold.
+According to IMS Health Inc., or IMS Health, opioids accounted for over 91% of injectable analgesic market volume in 2006 with approximately 447 million units sold.
 Opioids are, however, known to cause undesirable side effects, including nausea, vomiting and cognitive impairment.
 Ketorolac, the only non-opioid injectable analgesic approved for sale in the United States, is also known to cause unwanted side effects, including an increased risk of bleeding.
-Despite strong safety warnings from the FDA, use of ketorolac in the United States has grown from approximately 38.0 million units sold in 2003 (7% of the market) to approximately 45.1 million units sold in 2007 (10% of the market) according to IMS Health.
+Despite strong safety warnings from the FDA, use of ketorolac in the United States has grown from approximately 38.0 million units sold in 2003 (7% of the market) to approximately 43.0 million units sold in 2006 (9% of the market) according to IMS Health.
 Based on the results of our clinical studies to date, we believe Amelior represents a potentially safer alternative therapy to ketorolac.
 There is currently no approved injectable treatment for fever in the U.S. Acetadote is an intravenous formulation of N-acetylcysteine, or NAC, indicated for the treatment of acetaminophen poisoning.
 According to the American Association of Poison Control Centers' National Poison Data System, acetaminophen was the leading cause of toxic drug ingestions reported to poison control centers in the U.S. in 2006.
 In January 2004, Acetadote received FDA approval as an orphan drug, a designation which provides for seven years of marketing exclusivity from date of approval.
 Since its launch in June 2004, we have consistently grown product sales for Acetadote.
 According to Wolters Kluwer Health SourceTM Pharmaceutical Audit Suite, or Wolters Kluwer, Acetadote sales to hospitals grew 42% from 2006 to 2007.
 Total sales to hospitals in 2007 were \$18.3 million.
 We believe that we can continue to expand market share, and that our Acetadote sales and marketing platform should help facilitate the commercial launch of Amelior.

 Kristalose, a prescription laxative product, is a crystalline form of lactulose designed to enhance patient acceptance and compliance.
-Based on data from IMS Health, the market for prescription laxatives in the U.S. grew from approximately \$206 million in 2003 to \$372 million in 2007, driven largely by new product introductions and increased promotional activity by our competitors.
-We acquired exclusive U.S. commercialization rights to Kristalose in 2006, assembled a new dedicated field sales force and re-launched the product in September 2006 under the Cumberland brand.
-Wholesaler sales of Kristalose to pharmacies were \$10.5 million in 2007.
+Based on data from IMS Health, the market for prescription laxatives in the U.S. grew from approximately \$206 million in 2003 to \$389 million in 2006, driven largely by new product introductions and increased promotional activity by our competitors.
+Wholesaler sales of Kristalose to pharmacies were \$10.5 million in 2006.
+We acquired exclusive U.S. commercialization rights to Kristalose during that year, assembled a new dedicated field sales force and re-launched the product in September 2006 under the Cumberland brand.
 We believe that Kristalose has competitive advantages over competing prescription laxatives, such as fewer potential side effects and contraindications, as well as lower cost, and that the potential for growth of this product is significant.